lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

   <circle class="circle-svg__circle circle-svg__circle--stroked" cx="50" cy="50" r="50"/>
 </svg>

 Not ideal.
-The `<circle>`'s stroke is rendering outside the bounds of the parent `<svg>` element.
-By default, most browsers set the `overflow` property of SVGs to `hidden` and while we could override this on our `<svg>` using `overflow: visible` we're better off working within the dimensions of the parent SVG.
+The `<circle>`'s stroke is rendering outside the bounds of the parent `<svg>` element and by default, most browsers set the `overflow` property of SVGs to `hidden`.

+We could override this on our `<svg>` using `overflow: visible` and indeed, it would save us considerable trouble as discussed below.
+However, we're better off keeping the circle within the bounds of the parent SVG.

-You might think there would be a CSS property such as `stroke-position` which we could set to `inside` and have the stroke appear inside our `<circle>`.
-Unfortunately, no such property exists and the stroke renders `5px` either side of the circle's outline.
+To fix this issue, it would make sense for there to be a CSS property such as `stroke-position` which we could set to `inside` so as the stroke is rendered inside the path of our `<circle>`.
+Unfortunately, no such property exists and the stroke renders `5px` either side of the circle's path.

-Instead we have to reduce the `<circle>`'s radius by reducing the `r` attribute from `50` to `46`.
+Instead we have to reduce the `<circle>`'s radius by updating the `r` attribute from `50` to `46`.

 {{< highlight html >}}
 <svg viewBox="0 0 100 100" xmlns="http://www.w3.org/2000/svg">